thruthesky/sociallyfire/README.md

 - The TDD is the most important part of this project, especially when it is written as background functions.
 The perfect TDD implementation is the ultimate goal to make this project successful.

-- All the test goes with the real firebase.
+- All the test goes with the real firebase project.
 Meaning, when the test runs, it will directly access the real firebase project.
-So, there might be some garbage data to be left on real project.
+So, there might be some garbage data to be left on the firebase project.
+It is not recommended to run the tests against the production firebase project.
+Instead, create a temporary firebase project and do the tests.

 - The test codes are under `functions/tests` folder.